Ephrao1/quote-web/README.md

-# Prac
+# Quote Hub
+## Developed by:
+Ephraim Bundi.
+## Description
+This is an application which allows one to make quotes and also features previous quotes made by other users.

+## Technologies Used
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.
+This project was generated with Angular CLI version 12.18.3.
+The technologies used are HTML, CSS, Typescript and Bootstrap.

+## Installation
+* Fork the repository
+* Create new branch
+* Make changes in the file
+* Commit your changes
+* Push to the branch

 ## Development server